spine-tools/Spine-Toolbox/docs/source/examples/hpc_basics.rst

 4. Copy final results back to persistent storage (``$HOME`` or project space)
 5. Clean up temporary data

-This approach ensures efficient use of cluster resources while keeping your data safe and organized.
-Next section provides an actual example workflow for executing Spine Toolbox projects in an HPC environment.
+This approach ensures efficient use of cluster resources while keeping your data safe and organized. next section, :ref:`Spine Toolbox on HPC` provides an actual example workflow for executing Spine Toolbox projects in an HPC environment.

 Module System
 -------------